cyclus/cyclus.github.com/source/module/resources.rst

 These pointer types should be always be used instead of plain class instances or raw pointers.
 The following sections describe basic creation and manipulation of resource objects.
-The cyclus kernel deals with resources in terms of the ``cyclus::Resource`` superclass.
+The Cyclus kernel deals with resources in terms of the ``cyclus::Resource`` superclass.
 So it will sometimes be necessary to cast down to the appropriate resource subclass.
 Cyclus provides an overloaded ResCast function for casting convenience: